Best Amazon Black Friday 2024 deals, from Fire TV sticks to Echo Dots

-50 best Amazon Black Friday deals I’ve found today on KitchenAid, Levis, tablets and Echo Dot
+50 best Amazon Cyber Monday and Black Friday deals live on Kindles, Levis jeans, alcohol and Echo Dot

-From smart speakers to air fryers and Alexa devices, Amazon is serving up some epic Black Friday bargains – just in time for Christmas
+From air fryers to Alexa devices, Amazon is serving up some epic Cyber Monday bargains – just in time for Christmas

 Your support helps us to tell the story